 The Baltimore Caribbean Carnival is annual parade and festival designed to encourage cross-cultural programs within the community in the expansion of Caribbean culture, and to educate youths and adults in Caribbean arts, crafts and culture.
 Experience the sights, sounds and tastes of the Caribbean with music, dance, colorful costumes and more.
 After the parade, a family-friendly festival takes place with music, live performances, authentic Caribbean food and children’s activities.
+Free admission.

 Dates: July 15 - 16, 2017

 - Saturday, noon-5 p.m.
 The Parade starts at 900 E 33rd Street in Baltimore, Maryland and travels along Alameda Street to St. Lo Drive.
 The parade typically lasts about five hours.
 From 5-10 p.m. the Festival, located inside a fenced-in area at Lake Clifton Park,Baltimore, Maryland, features live Caribbean music and entertainment on the main stage.